CaliforniaHerps.com

 Range in California

 The subspecies Anaxyrus boreas halophilus ranges throughout most of California, from the northern forests east barely into Nevada, and south through most of the state east of the deserts, into northern Baja California.
 Not present in most of the central high Sierra Nevada mountains where A. canorus is present, except south of Kaiser Pass, Fresno county.
-Some desert populations include Afton Canyon, Darwin Falls, Grapevine Canyon, the Newberry Mountains, Ridgecrest, Mojave desert communities in Los Angeles County north of the mountains including Palmdale and Apple Valley, Oro Grande and other locations on the Mohave River, Rosamond, and California City, where the toads were probably introduced.
+Present in isolated desert locations including Afton Canyon, Darwin Falls, Grapevine Canyon, the Newberry Mountains, Ridgecrest, the Borrego Valley and Coyote Creek, and Zzyzyx.
+They have also spread throughout some of the irrigated desert areas in Los Angeles County north of the mountains including the Antelope Valley, Palmdale, Apple Valley, Victorville, Oro Grande and other locations on the Mohave River, Rosamond, and California City, where the toads were probably introduced.
 A 2019 discovery extended the range well into the Mojave Desert in the Bighorn Wilderness north of Rimrock.

 Full Species Range Map